Jason Altmire: Health care industry lobbyist

-Political career

 Elections

 Altmire left UPMC in June 2005 to run against three-term incumbent Republican U.S. Congresswoman Melissa Hart of Pennsylvania's 4th congressional district, who was considered by most observers to be invulnerable.
 In May 2006, Altmire won the Democratic primary, defeating millionaire businesswoman Georgia Berner, 55%–45%.
 In the 2006 general election, Altmire campaigned relentlessly and raised over $1 million to help fund his race against Hart.
 After polling well behind Hart early in the race, he eventually closed the gap heading into the final weeks before the election.
 Altmire defeated Hart, 52%–48%.
 In 2008, Hart ran again in a rematch but was defeated by Altmire 56%–44%, even as John McCain carried the district by almost 11 points.

 In the historic 2010 wave election that saw Democrats lose 63 seats in the U.S. House, including five in Pennsylvania, Altmire survived.
 He was re-elected to a third term, defeating attorney Keith Rothfus, 51%–49%.
 Following the 2010 census, Pennsylvania lost one congressional seat.
 The Republican-controlled state legislature dismantled Altmire's district, and most of its territory was merged with the neighboring 12th District, represented by fellow Democratic congressman Mark Critz, who defeated Altmire 51% to 49% in the primary election.
 Critz went on to lose the 2012 general election to Rothfus, Altmire's 2010 opponent.